How mail-in voting works in Ohio: A step-by-step guide

 Ballots can be either mailed to the voter's county Board of Elections using the Postal Service or dropped off by hand at the Board of Elections office.
 There is a touchless drop box for absentee ballots outside the Hamilton County board offices on Smith Road in Norwood.

-Voters mailing their ballots must have them postmarked one day before the election – in this case, Nov.
-2 for the general election.
+Voters mailing their ballots must have them postmarked one day before Election Day.
 If you drop off your ballot by hand, you have until 7:30 p.m. on Election Day to return your ballot.

 Once a ballot reaches the Board of Elections — whether it be on Election Day, days later or weeks before — every ballot goes through the same verification process.
 Just like with the mail-in application, information on the identification envelopes is verified by a bipartisan team electronically and manually.
 Still sealed, the ballots are stored in a room with two locks so that one Republican and one Democratic Board of Elections employee are needed to access the room.

 Mail-in ballots are then removed from their envelopes and inspected to ensure they don’t have coffee stains or tears, which would make them unable to be read by machines.
 Damaged ballots are still counted, just by hand instead.
 After being flattened to remove creases, ballots are fed through a machine that captures the voting record but does not create a count of how many votes a candidate has received.
 That ensures employees of the Board of Elections don't have any information about the results of an election - they find out the results at the same time the public does.

 Once Election Day arrives, the data from the vote capturing machines is manually moved to a tabulation machine that generates the election results.
 That data is then moved by hand again to a computer that sends it to the Ohio Secretary of State's office and the public.
 No machines in the vote count process are connected to the internet, and the manual moving of data is what causes the hours delay between polls closing and unofficial results being released later that night.